Environmental health: Hazardous materials management

-Hazardous materials management, including hazardous waste management, contaminated site remediation, the prevention of leaks from underground storage tanks and the prevention of hazardous materials releases to the environment and responses to emergency situations resulting from such releases.
+Hazardous materials management, including hazardous waste management, contaminated site remediation, the prevention of leaks from underground storage tanks and the prevention of hazardous materials releases to the environment and responses to emergencies resulting from such releases.
 When hazardous materials are not managed properly, waste can pollute nearby water sources and reduce air quality.

-According to a study done in Austria, people who live near industrial sites are "more often unemployed, have lower educations levels, and are twice as likely to be immigrants.
-With the interest of environmental health in mind, the Resource Conservation and Recovery Act was passed in the United States in 1976 that covered how to properly manage hazardous waste.
+According to a study done in Austria, people who live near industrial sites are "more often unemployed, have lower education levels, and are twice as likely to be immigrants.
+With the interest of environmental health in mind, the Resource Conservation and Recovery Act was passed in the United States in 1976 which covered how to properly manage hazardous waste.

 There are a variety of occupations that work with hazardous materials and help manage them so that everything is disposed of correctly.
 These professionals work in various sectors, including government agencies, private industry, consulting firms, and non-profit organizations, all with the common goal of ensuring the safe handling of hazardous materials and waste.
 These positions include but are not limited to Environmental Health and Safety Specialists, Waste collectors, Medical Professionals, and Emergency Responders.
 Handling waste, especially hazardous materials is considered one of the most dangerous occupations in the world.
-Often, these workers may not have all of information about the specific hazardous materials they encounter, making their jobs even more dangerous.
+Often, these workers may not have all the information about the specific hazardous materials they encounter, making their jobs even more dangerous.
 The sudden exposure to materials they are not properly prepared to handle can lead to severe consequences.
 This emphasizes the importance of training, safety protocols, and the use of personal protective equipment for those working with hazardous waste.